rpldy/react-uploady-docs/docs/getting-started/concepts.md

 ### Batch

-When a file or files are handed over to the uploader, they are grouped into a batch.
+When a file or files are handed over to the uploader, they are considered to be a batch.
-This batch will have its own lifetime [events](packages/ui/uploady#events).
+This batch will have its own lifetime [events](../api/uploader#batch-events).

 ### BatchItem

 Each file (or URL) added to the uploader are wrapped by a BatchItem object.
 They will have a unique ID within the life-time of the uploader instance.
-A BatchItem has its own lifetime [events](packages/ui/uploady#events).
+A BatchItem has its own lifetime [events](../api/uploader#batch-item-events).

 ### Events

+Internally, Uploady uses a pub/sub mechanism to pass info from one part to another.
+For example when an upload begins or fails.
+Many of these events are also exposed publicly and can be regsitered to.
+Most of the events are related to either a batch (ex: batch upload started) or to a batch item (ex: batch item upload failed)

 ### Abort